Roselou/rails-associations/readme.md

 <details><summary>What's the difference between `t.integer`, `t.references`, and `t.belongs_to`?</summary>

 * `t.integer :owner_id` is technically accurate since the column name should be `owner_id` and database IDs are integers.
-* `t.references :owner` is a bit more semantic and readable and has a few bonuses:
+* `t.references :owner` is more semantic and readable and has a few bonuses:

   1. It defines the name of the foreign key column (in this case, `owner_id`) for us.
   2. It adds a **foreign key constraint** which ensures **referential data integrity**[4][4]  in our Postgresql database.

-* `t.belongs_to :owner` is even more semantic and Railsy.
-It does the same thing as `t.references`, but it has the added benefit of being super semantic for anyone reading your migrations later on.
+* `t.belongs_to :owner` is another option.
+It does the same thing as `t.references`, but it has the added benefit of being super semantic for anyone reading your migrations later on, if it accurately reflects the association.
 </details>